corlou/react-and-gatsby-portfolio/src/content/2-sevenoaks.md

 </p>

 <p>
     Dan still had his IT contracts in Australia so he shifted over to working nights while I worked during the day.
 It was a bit of a challenge but we made it work.
 First touristy thing we did was go to Knole House.
-There is a lot of deer running around but don’t feed them, just appreciate them.
+There's a lot of deer running around but don’t feed them, just appreciate them.
 </p>

 <p>